bburns/LanguageModels/doc/report/Report.md

 <!-- -> compare Keras code vs TensorFlow for a simple RNN? -->

-The basic architecture of the RNN is an embedding input layer, a GRU RNN with one or two layers, a densely connected output layer, and a softmax layer to convert the outputs to probabilities.
+The basic architecture of the RNN is an embedding input layer, one or more hidden layers, a densely connected output layer, and a softmax layer to convert the outputs to probabilities.

 The initial approach used sequences of integer tokens for input and one-hot encoded tokens for comparison with the output - this proved infeasible